Igalia/phpreport/docs/user/tasks.rst

 To delete a template, you only have to press the *Delete* button right to the button with template name in the list.

+There is one default template named *Full day task*, it will create a task and set its start and end times so it fills one full day of work.
+The values will be set according to the users' journey values.
+It's useful to fill in holidays, for example.
+This template cannot be deleted.

 Copying tasks from another date
 ===============================